 Education’s main purpose is to provide all children with the foundations for achievement and social/emotional well-being in school, work and the world tomorrow.
-At St Gerard Majella we follow the Second Steps Program as well as utilising other resources.
+At St Gerard Majella we follow The Resilience Project as well as utilising other resources.

 At SGM our major goal at the centre of our school effectiveness framework is wellbeing and learning for all students.
 One way we strive to enhance student wellbeing is through our explicit social and emotional learning (SEL) curriculum.
 We aim to have SEL not only taught in explicit curriculum lessons, but student wellbeing is prioritised in all aspects of school life.
 Wellbeing initiatives, drawn from the positive education movement, include activities such as brain breaks throughout the day, prayer/mindfulness/meditation, fostering positive relationships, understanding character strengths and utilising positive language across all learning areas and activities.
 Some of the important social-emotional attributes we strive to instil in our young people are a growth mindset, positivity, resilience, grit, gratitude, persistence, kindness, patience, collaboration, confidence, calmness and empathy.

 The main purpose of SEL lessons in our school is to provide all children with the foundations for social/emotional wellbeing to achieve to their potential in school and life.
 At St Gerard Majella we have teamed with The Resilience Project to teach positive mental health strategies to help our students become happier and more resilient.
 The Resilient Project focusses on three key pillars proven to cultivate positive emotion; Gratitude, Empathy and Mindfulness (GEM).
 The program also has a strong focus on Connection, Purpose, Kindness, Emotional Literacy and Physical Health.